hd962q/s3/readme.md

 it is just a readme file.
+it is in the branch